particle-iot/docs/src/content/support/troubleshooting/key-management.md

 10. If ``particle keys doctor`` fails to send the keys to the cloud please contact [Particle support](https://support.particle.io).

-Congrats, you made it to the end! now your {{device}} should be connected to the Cloud... or will be just as soon as we add your Key to the server.
+Congrats, you made it to the end! now your device should be connected to the Cloud... or will be just as soon as we add your Key to the server.

 For more help join our [community forums](http://community.particle.io/) and post in the [troubleshooting section](https://community.particle.io/c/troubleshooting).